 Taken as a whole, the studies show that the school’s graduates have been highly successful in their higher education (for those who chose that route) and careers.
 They have gone on to all walks of life that are valued in our society and report that they feel advantaged because of the sense of personal responsibility, self-control, continued zest for learning, and democratic values they acquired at Sudbury Valley.

 More evidence can be found in a set of 14 short videos called The Lives of Alumni, based on talks given by Sudbury Valley alumni as part of the school’s celebration of its 40th anniversary in 2008.
 They feature a variety of people, who have gone on in various walks of life, talking about their experiences at the school and their experiences since graduation.
-(To see the, click on the arrow in the top row of videos here.)
+(To see the video, click on the arrow in the top row of videos here.)

 A couple of other research studies have documented a relationship between the opportunity for students’ democratic participation in school and their attitudes toward themselves and toward learning.
 One of these, known as the Hannam Report, based on a survey of 12 UK schools by former school inspector Derry Hannam, suggests a positive effect of student involvement in school governance on self-esteem, empowerment and motivation to learn.
 Another relevant study, here, was conducted in Israel and shows that the decline in interest in science that occurs regularly in conventional schools did not occur in democratic schools.